asreview/paper-simulating-risk-analysis-documents-KNMP/README.md

 sh run_all.sh
 ```

 The results will be stored in a folder `simulations/ouput`.
-You can find the output of the simulations on this OSF-page [XX] as well.
+Simulating a systematic review produces files that are very large in size.
+GitHub does not allow for repositories of this size, therefore the raw datafiles of the simulation are stored on [OSF in another project](https://osf.io/kcqhz/), instead.

 ## Licence